 Example of program:

-Hint: You can check if the user has entered a plus symbol using an if statement (briefly covered in section 2.6) and the equality operator (used to compare two values for equality):
+Hint: You can check if the user has entered a plus symbol using an if statement, covered in section 2.6 -- Boolean values.